BCDA-APS/use_bluesky/install/README.md

 Replace the `REPOSITORY` and `SERVER` terms and write to file:
 `~/.local/share/intake/catalogs.yml`.

-The beam line controls group (BCDA) will assign the REPOSITORY and its SERVER.
+At the APS, the beam line controls group (BCDA) will assign the REPOSITORY and its SERVER.

 ## Install Bluesky Environment